ZhengQ2/stat333/stat333.md

 $\implies E(X) = \frac{1}{p}$.

 >Example 3.5
-- A miner is trapped.
+>- A miner is trapped.
 There are 3 doors.
-    - Door 1 leads to safety after 2 hrs.
+>    - Door 1 leads to safety after 2 hrs.
-    - Door 2 returns the miner to the starting point in 3 hrs.
+>    - Door 2 returns the miner to the starting point in 3 hrs.
-    - Door 3 leads the miner to starting points after 4 hrs.
+>    - Door 3 leads the miner to starting points after 4 hrs.
-- Assuming the miner randomly chooses a door at each time.
+>- Assuming the miner randomly chooses a door at each time.
-- Let $X$ be the length of time until the miner gets out.
+>- Let $X$ be the length of time until the miner gets out.
-Find $E(X)$.
+>Find $E(X)$.
 >> Solution: Let $Y$ be the door # miner chosen at the first time.
 Then, $P(Y=1) = P(Y=2) = P(Y=3) = \frac{1}{3}$.
 Here, $X|Y=1 = 2$, $X|Y=2 = 3+R$, $X|Y=3 = 4+R$, where $R$ is the remainning time that miner needs to spend before safety after he returns to starting point